When Many Trees Go to War: On Sets of Phylogenetic Trees With Almost No Common Structure: Conclusion

 \section{Conclusion}

-We have shown that, for any sub-logarithmic number of trees, there is some set of trees for which the trivial network with $(t - 1)n$~reticulations is the best possible network to display these trees, up to lower-order terms, which means that these trees have almost no common structure.
+We have shown that, for any sub-logarithmic (in the number of leaves) number~$t$, there is some set of $t$~binary trees for which the trivial binary network with~$(t - 1)n$~reticulations is the best possible network that displays these trees, up to lower-order terms.
+This implies that these trees have almost no common structure.
 In particular, this result holds for any constant number of trees, which, as discussed in the introduction, has the important implication that cluster reduction is not safe for computing the hybridization number of four or more trees.
+This can be interpreted as a strong argument against phylogenetic reconstruction by parsimony as follows.
+All input trees admitting the same cluster can reasonably be considered a strong biological signal.
+Our results imply that no network displaying all trees can represent this signal if it is forced to have a minimum reticulation number.
+Indeed, it is more reasonable to expect the correct evolutionary history to reside among slightly non-optimal solutions.

-Further, there are sets of $c\lg n$~trees that cannot be displayed by a network with $o(n \lg n)$~reticulations.
+Our results also imply that, for any $c>0$, there are sets of $c\lg_2 n$~binary trees that cannot be displayed by a binary network with $o(n \lg n)$~reticulations.
 This suggests that most of the reticulations in the optimal network that displays \emph{all} trees on $n$~leaves, which has $\Theta(n \lg n)$~reticulations~\cite{BS18}, are due to only a tiny fraction of the exponentially many trees.

-Two obvious open questions remain: First, for $t\in o(\lg n)$, we believe that there are sets of $t$~trees that require~$(t - 1)n - o(n)$ reticulations to display, even though we were only able to prove the weaker bound of $(t-1)n-o(tn)$.
+Two obvious open questions remain: First, for $t\in o(\lg n)$, we believe that there are sets of $t$~binary trees that require~$(t - 1)n - o(n)$ reticulations to display, even though we were only able to prove the weaker bound of $(t-1)n-o(tn)$.
 This is probably due to substantial overcounting of the number of sets of $t$~trees that can be displayed by some network with $r$~reticulations.
-In particular, we bound the number of these sets by the number of pairs~$(N, \T)$ such that $\T$ is a set of $t$~trees, and~$N$ is a network with~$r$ reticulations that displays~$\T$.
+In particular, we bound the number of these sets by the number of pairs~$(N,\T)$ such that $\T$ is a set of $t$~trees, and~$N$ is a network with $r$~reticulations that displays~$\T$.
 We suspect that many such sets~$\T$ are displayed by many networks with $r$~reticulations, so we count them often.
 There are other sources of overcounting in our proofs, but this is most likely the most egregious.